December 20, 2011 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under Shed Wiring

 Thanks for your electrical question Lee.

-Electrical Wiring for Your Shed
+Installing GFCI Protected Wiring for a Shed

 - GFCI Wiring